HaleTom/deeplearning.ai_notes/notes/wk2.md

 Gradient descent will work faster if the input data is normalised.

-Each example is divided by its norm, giving each vector unit length.
+Each example can be divided by its norm, giving each vector unit length.
-(It seems that this is SRSS or Square Root of Sum of Squares.)

     x_norm = np.linalg.norm(x, ord = 2, axis = 0, keepdims = True)

+Using [`linalg.norm`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.linalg.norm.html) `ord=2` will return the 2-norm of the vector, a.k.a. the Euclidean norm, which is the SRSS or Square Root of Sum of Squares.

+Alternatively:

+One common preprocessing step in machine learning is to center and standardize your dataset, meaning that you substract the mean of the whole numpy array from each example, and then divide each example by the standard deviation of the whole numpy array.
+This is called *Z-scoring*.

+But for picture datasets, it is simpler and more convenient and works almost as well to just divide every row of the dataset by 255 (the maximum value of a pixel channel).

 ## Derivitives